httpwg/http-extensions/draft-ietf-httpbis-replay.md

 An intermediary that forwards a request prior to the completion of the TLS handshake with its client MUST send it with the `Early-Data` header field set to "1" (i.e., it adds it if not present in the request).
-An intermediary MUST use the `Early-Data` header field if it might have forwarded the request prior to handshake completion (see {{be-consistent}} for details).
+An intermediary MUST use the `Early-Data` header field if it - or another instance (see
+{{be-consistent}}) - could have forwarded the request prior to handshake completion if circumstances were different.

 An intermediary MUST NOT remove this header field if it is present in a request.
 `Early-Data` MUST NOT appear in a `Connection` header field.